 Broadband connections are getting faster each year and the next step in home broadband is the jump to gigabit speeds.

 With superfast speeds up to 70Mbps available to 97% of the country, the majority of UK households are able to get decent internet speed at home.
-But if you’re lucky enough to live in a location with full fibre or Virgin Media broadband, you could access speeds of 1,000Mbps or more with gigabit internet.
+But nowadays most UK homes can also get access to full fibre or Virgin Media broadband, which provide speeds of 1,000Mbps or more with gigabit internet.

 Gigabit internet explained